How to reach me:

 See Rebecca Tolin’s CFS recovery story – TMS Success Story.
 Rebecca goes into detail about TMS, which was the main aspect of her healing.
 If you’re interested in the latest science behind TMS (some cool research was recently published), check out the links at the bottom of my interview with Rebecca.

 Also, see Vanessa’s CFS and POTS recovery story (YouTube interview) who also used the TMS approach to heal (she also did DNRS, finding both approaches helpful).

 The Curable app is a mobile application inspired by the TMS approach, backed by a team of neuroscientists, and I’ve heard good things, especially for healing chronic pain.

 The incidence of spine issues (from scoliosis to craniocervical instability) are suspected to be more prevalent in people with ME/CFS compared to the general population.
 I’m not suggesting all people with ME/CFS have spinal cord issues (your spine could be fine).

 Thanks to the persistence of former ME/CFS patient Jeff Wood who solved his own case (here is his blog) hundreds of people with ME/CFS have since discovered they had a spinal cord injury (caused by craniocervical instability aka CCI, brainstem compression from misaligned spines, and tethered cords).

 Jeff writes about his 100% health recovery story on his blog and wrote this great article on Health Rising: Could ME/CFS be a Chronic, Ongoing Brain and Spinal Cord Injury – That is Exacerbated by Exertion?

-It certainly makes sense that something poking into your brainstem or aggravating your spinal cord could affect how your body reacts to stressors like exertion, and that this could be a driver for certain people’s ME/CFS.
+It certainly makes sense that something poking into your brainstem or aggravating your spinal cord could potentially affect how your body reacts to stressors like exertion, and that this could be a driver for certain people’s ME/CFS.